 The words of these false prophets glorify themselves or "their ministry".
 They tell the people what the flesh wants to hear and deceive many new believers.
 These new Christians have not had sufficient time to grow and so are not prepared to face these men.
 They are like the birds described by Jesus in the Parable of the Sower (Matthew 13).

-They promise them freedom, while they themselves are slaves of depravity - for a man is a slave to whatever has mastered him.
+They promise them freedom, but they themselves are slaves of corruption; for a person is slave to whatever has defeated him.

 These false teachers are trying to tell the people about something that they don't even have.
 It is like going to a prison to ask a prisoner what the weather is like outside.
 (They don't know so they cannot tell you.)